 How To Hire A Private Chef

-Have you ever thought about hiring a private chef?
+Have you ever thought about how to hire a Private Chef?
 Setting up this luxurious experience is simple.
-Follow these 7 steps for large groups, small parties, family gatherings, a couples event, or even a private romantic dinner for two:
+Follow these 7 steps on how to hire a Private Chef for large groups, small parties, family gatherings, a couples event, or even a private romantic dinner for two:

 • Date and location of your event